Patient education: Bone density testing (Beyond the Basics)

 The results of a bone density test are expressed either as a "T" or a "Z" score.
 T-scores represent numbers that compare the condition of your bones with those of an average young person with healthy bones.
-Z scores instead represent numbers that compare the condition of your bones with those of an average person your age.
+Z-scores instead represent numbers that compare the condition of your bones with those of an average person your age.
 Of these two numbers, the T-score is usually the most important.
 T-scores are usually in the negative or minus range.
 The lower the bone density T-score, the greater the risk of fracture (table 1).

-Low bone mass (osteopenia) — Low bone mass (osteopenia) is the term healthcare providers use to describe bone density that is lower than normal but that has not yet reached the low levels seen with osteoporosis.
+Low bone mass (osteopenia) — Low bone mass (osteopenia) is the term health care providers use to describe bone density that is lower than normal but that has not yet reached the low levels seen with osteoporosis.

-A person with osteopenia does not yet have osteoporosis, but is at risk of developing it.
+A person with osteopenia does not yet have osteoporosis but is at risk of developing it.
 People with osteopenia have a T-score between -1.1 and -2.4.

 Osteoporosis — People with osteoporosis have a T-score of -2.5 or less.
 Larger numbers (eg, -3.2) indicate lower bone density because this is a negative number.

 The lower the bone density, the greater the risk of fracture.
 If you discover that you have osteoporosis, there are several things you can do to reduce the chances that you will break a bone.
 For instance, you can take osteoporosis medications combined with calcium and vitamin D supplements, and you can do an exercise program.
-(See "Patient information: Calcium and vitamin D for bone health (Beyond the Basics)" and "Patient information: Osteoporosis prevention and treatment (Beyond the Basics)".)
+(See "Patient education: Calcium and vitamin D for bone health (Beyond the Basics)" and "Patient education: Osteoporosis prevention and treatment (Beyond the Basics)".)

 The FRAX tool should only be used the first time you and/or your doctor decide that it is time to evaluate your bone health and risk of fracture.
 FRAX should not be used if you have already had a minimal trauma fracture or are already on treatment aimed at preserving your bone health and preventing future fractures.